Kittysplit/kittysplit-blog/_posts/25-07-13-webapp-vs-native-app.md

 # The case against having an app

 ## Exhibit one: Costs
-App costs money - lots of it.
+App costs money &mdash; lots of it.
 Even the most basic app which does little more that say “Hello World” will have a price tag of 5k EUR.
 Once the app does fancy stuff like talking to a server that number skyrockets to 50k plus in no time.
 And then there’s the kicker: you’re going to have to build the app twice, once for iOS and once for Android.
 Yes, we know about cross platform solutions, but they (still) suck.

 If you build a solid webapp on the other hand, you’ll serve everyone, including individualists who use Windows Phones and other wonderful contraptions.